Hurricane Elida churns in the Pacific while Atlantic forecasters watch what could become Josephine

 (CNN)As the peak of hurricane season nears, two storms are being monitored for possible impacts on land, one in the Pacific and one in the Atlantic.

-Elida, a strong Category 1 hurricane with winds as high as 90 mph, is forecast to stay out in the eastern Pacific.
+Elida, a Category 2 hurricane with sustained winds of 100 mph, is forecast to stay out in the eastern Pacific.
 It will not impact land directly, but hazards from hurricanes extend well beyond the center of the storm.

 Swells generated by Elida are expected to cause life-threatening surf and rip currents along the west-central Mexican coast and the Southern Baja California Peninsula.